Paul Tabinas

-Paul Bismarck Tabinas (タビナス・ポール・ビスマルク; born 5 July 2002) is a professional footballer who plays as a defender for Vukovar 1991 in Prva nogometna liga.
+Paul Bismarck Tabinas (タビナス・ポール・ビスマルク; born 5 July 2002) is a professional footballer who plays as a right back for Croatian Prva NL club Vukovar 1991.
 Born in Japan, he plays for the Philippines national team.

 Club career

-Iwate Grulla Morioka

 Tabinas scored his first goal for Iwate Grulla Morioka in a 13–0 Emperor's Cup win over Oyama SC.

-He was terminated contract due to drink drive.

 International career

-Born in Japan to a Ghanaian father and a Filipino mother, Tabinas is eligible to present, Ghana or Philippines at international level.

-He is not eligible for Japanese international team due Japanese local rule.
+As his parents are a Ghanaian father and a Filipino mother, Tabinas is eligible to represent Ghana or the Philippines at international level.
+Despite being born in Japan, he is not eligible to represent the Japanese international team due to Japanese local rule.

 Philippines

 In December 2022, he made his debut for the Philippines in a 1–0 friendly defeat against Vietnam.

 Personal life

-Born in Japan, Tabinas is of Ghanaian and Filipino descent.
 He is the younger brother of fellow professional footballer Jefferson Tabinas.